 Read All About It!
 Fifth Grade Fun

 To be or not be…that is the question.
-Fifth graders will be able to tell you the answer with poetry analysis in their fifth grade math and literacy centers.
-Not only will they analyze the poem, they will also be able to tell you about the structure of a variety of texts including informational texts.
+Fifth graders will be able to tell you the answer with poetry analysis in their fifth-grade math and literacy centers.
+Not only will they analyze the poem, they will also be able to tell you about the structure of various texts, including informational texts.
 Students will be tasked with finding information from sources with their research projects.
 This will all go with several of the other centers.
-Plus, they will learn about figures of speech as well as root words.
+Plus, they will learn about figures of speech and root words.

-In math students will add a point to their skills.
-With the help of the fifth grade math centers, students will work with decimals as well as continued work with fractions.
+In math, students will add a point to their skills.
+With the help of the fifth-grade math centers, students will work with decimals and continued work with fractions.
 They will also keep working on geometry skills with measuring volume and shape identification.

 Math and literacy centers are great tools to help your students review their materials while enriching their understanding.
 By using centers monthly and switching them out, your students will never get bored.
 Plus, because centers are always great for review, you can bring out the “old” for a bit of a refresher to help differentiate.
 If you want more simple tips and tricks for making your centers run smoothly, don’t forget to join our VIP Club!